 “(It’s) pretty good.
 I’m quite impressed with the facility,” said Joyce Lien, a representative from Wayne State College of Engineering, about MCCC and X-TECH.

 The event was sponsored by Roush, Baker’s Gas and Welding Supplies, DTE and Paul’s Automotive.

-The Maker Space features two different types of 3D printers, hand tools to work on or repair equipment, computers to generate and design prototypes and includes a section that is used as a classroom.
+The Makerspace features two different types of 3D printers, hand tools to work on or repair equipment and computers to generate and design prototypes.
+It also includes a section that is used as a classroom.

 Ronan LaRoy and his friend Blake Benore, both seniors at Ida High School, said X-TECH flyers were posted all around their school.

 LaRoy and Benore said they were interested in welding and plan to study it at MCCC.

 Justin Samples, also a senior at Ida High School, said a teacher mentioned the event, which prompted him to come with his father Jeff.